-After leading Allies Against Slavery as a volunteer for two years, John managed the organization’s transition from a grassroots effort to a nonprofit in 2014.
-As President & CEO, he guides the overall strategy and serves the team as they pursue their mission to build slave-free cities.
-Under John’s leadership, Allies has supported hundreds of survivors of trafficking, successfully petitioned the Austin City Council and Mayor to unanimously pass a resolution to become a slave-free city and tripled the number of organizations actively participating in the Central Texas Coalition Against Human Trafficking.
+After leading Allies as a volunteer for three years, John managed the organization’s transition from a grassroots movement to a nonprofit in 2014.
+Under his leadership, Allies has supported thousands of trafficking survivors, successfully petitioned the Austin City Council to unanimously pass a slave-free city resolution, tripled the size of the Central Texas Coalition Against Human Trafficking, and launched Lighthouse, an innovative software platform to identify victims and visualize data.
 John also forged a research partnership between Allies and the University of Texas, funded by the Texas Governor’s Office, and co-authored the groundbreaking study “Human Trafficking by the Numbers: The Initial Benchmark of Prevalence and Economic Impact for Texas”.
-John has a degree in Human and Organizational Development from Vanderbilt University where he studied as an Ingram Scholar, and he earned a Master of Political Economy from the University of Sydney in Australia as a Rotary Ambassadorial Scholar.
-His experience working in the public, private and social sectors to affect change in marginalized communities has deeply shaped his belief that sustainable positive impact is created by meeting the individual needs of the most vulnerable while also addressing the root-cause, systemic challenges that perpetuate their vulnerability.
-Outside of work, John and his wife Rachel enjoy hiking with their two children and are active in Austin’s faith community.
+He also serves as an expert witness in sex trafficking cases across Texas.
+John has a degree in Human and Organizational Development from Vanderbilt University, where he studied as an Ingram Scholar.
+He earned a Master of Political Economy from the University of Sydney in Australia as a Rotary Ambassadorial Scholar.
+His cross-sector experience serving marginalized communities informs his work building solutions that protect the most vulnerable while also addressing the root-cause, systemic causes of their vulnerability.
+Outside of work, John is a backyard chicken farmer.
+He and his wife Rachel enjoy spending time outdoors with their four children and are active in Austin’s faith community.

 Kyle is the Chief Investment Officer at Corrigo, an innovative investment management firm.
 Kyle brings over 25 years of executive experience leading diverse teams, managing complex global investments and executing on strategy and risk assessments in the public, private and social sectors.
 He is motivated to protect the dignity and inherent value of every person, and he is passionate about serving alongside our team here at Allies.